Coronavirus (COVID-19) Outbreak and Travel Insurance—Important Information and FAQ’s for Vacation Rental Partners

 - Your guest waives their right to file a claim for loss arising out of their original trip date once a voucher is issued

-For any plans that include Trip Cancellation coverage due to sickness, we are providing coverage if your guest, a family member, or a traveling companion contract COVID-19 and they have to cancel their trip, provided plan requirements are met.
-However, most travel insurance plans can’t cover a guest’s fear of getting sick—including the fear of contracting COVID-19 while traveling.
+For any plans that include Trip Cancellation coverage due to sickness, we are providing coverage if your guest, a family member, or a traveling companion gets sick with COVID-19 and they have to cancel their trip, provided plan requirements are met.
+However, most travel insurance plans can’t cover cancellations due to shelter in place orders, travel restrictions, or a guest’s fear of getting sick—including the fear of contracting COVID-19 while traveling.

 The short answer is yes.
-While Coronavirus coverage is limited due to the size of the outbreak and the length of time since it first became a known event, coverage for COVID-19 sickness is available for purchase, provided requirements are met.
-Our plans also include access to 24/7 Emergency Assistance during travel, which can help guests leave home with more peace of mind.
+While Coronavirus coverage is limited due to the size of the outbreak and the length of time since it first became a known event, coverage for COVID-19 sickness is available.
+Our plans also include access to 24/7 Travel Support during their trip, which can help guests leave home with more peace of mind.

-Additionally, guests who are rebooking trips for later this year or for 2021 are still facing risks that they would normally face when planning a vacation.
-A travel insurance plan can be an essential safeguard for guests who are making sizable vacation investments and would benefit from purchasing coverage for seasonal sickness and other events that could force them to cancel unexpectedly.
+Additionally, guests who are rebooking for a later date are still facing risks that they would normally face when planning a trip.
+A travel insurance plan can be an essential safeguard for guests who are making sizable trip investments and would benefit from purchasing coverage for other events that could force them to cancel unexpectedly.

 Travel insurance offers services that can help travelers while away from home.
-Many plans include access to Teladoc services if a guest gets sick while traveling and needs a virtual doctor visit.
-All plans include access to 24/7 Emergency Assistance services during their trip.
+Many plans include access to telemedicine services if a guest gets sick while traveling and needs a virtual doctor visit.
+All plans include access to 24/7 Travel Support services during their trip.

-Plans that include coverage for sickness can also help protect your guests and their trip costs if they contract COVID-19 or otherwise get sick.
+Plans that include coverage for sickness can also help protect your guests and their trip costs if they get sick with COVID-19.
 Eligible coverages can include Trip Cancellation before their trip, and Trip Interruption, Travel Delay, Medical and Dental coverage and Emergency Assistance and Transportation coverage during their trip.

 In addition, many of our travel insurance plans provide coverage for other common, domestic setbacks that your guests may encounter while traveling—such as travel delays due to adverse weather.

-For any plans that include Medical and Dental coverage, coverage is available if an insured guest contracts COVID-19.
-In addition, our plans include access to Emergency Assistance services, which are available 24/7 should your guests need help while traveling.
+For any plans that include Medical and Dental coverage, coverage is available if an insured guest gets sick with COVID-19.
+In addition, our plans include access to Travel Support services, which are available 24/7 during your guest’s trip and certain plans include access to telemedicine services while traveling.

 Generali Medical and Dental coverage is “in excess,” of your guests’ primary and secondary health insurance and while it may seem counterintuitive, in excess coverage can offer better value for travelers.
 Travelers make use of their primary and secondary coverages first, with in excess coverage picking up what is left over.
 In some cases, what’s left over may be the traveler’s full medical bill, while in others it may be copays or deductibles.
 Essentially, in excess coverage provides an added layer of protection on top of their primary or secondary coverage, rather than taking its place.
 Generali Medical and Dental coverage is not subject to copays or deductibles of any kind.

-Coverage is available if the plan requirements for Trip Cancellation due to sickness are met.
+Coverage is available if your guest is sick with COVID-19.
 Please see a sample Description of Coverage or Policy for full details.

 If you have any additional questions, please contact your account manager directly.